 Just Energy Provides Update on Listing of its Shares

-/EIN News/ -- TORONTO, March 19, 2021 (GLOBE NEWSWIRE) -- Just Energy Group Inc. (“Just Energy” or the “Company”) (TSX:JE; NYSE:JE), a retail energy provider specializing in electricity and natural gas commodities and bringing energy efficient solutions and renewable energy options to customers, today announced that it has given notice to the Toronto Stock Exchange (the “TSX”) that the Company will voluntarily delist its common shares from the TSX.
-This action is being taken by the Company in response to the TSX notifying the Company that the TSX would be conducting a review of the eligibility for continued listing on TSX of the Company’s common shares as a result of the Initial Order granted to the Company under the Companies’ Creditors Arrangement Act (“CCAA”) and related order in the United States.
+/EIN News/ -- TORONTO, March 22, 2021 (GLOBE NEWSWIRE) -- Just Energy Group Inc. (“Just Energy” or the “Company”), a retail energy provider specializing in electricity and natural gas commodities and bringing energy efficient solutions and renewable energy options to customers, today announced that it has given notice to the New York Stock Exchange (the “NYSE”) that the Company will not appeal the previously announced recommendation by NYSE staff that the Company be delisted after receiving creditor protection under the Companies’ Creditors Arrangement Act (Canada) from the Ontario Superior Court of Justice (Commercial List) and under Chapter 15 in the United States.
+As a result, the Company’s common shares will be immediately suspended from trading on the NYSE.
+The NYSE will proceed to file a delisting application with the Securities and Exchange Commission.
+The Company’s common shares will commence trading on the OTC Pink Market in the United States.

-The Company plans to apply to the TSX Venture Exchange (the "TSX-V") to transition the trading of its common shares from the TSX to the TSX-V. While the Company expects that trading in its shares will transition from the TSX to the TSX-V, there is no guarantee that the TSX-V will approve the trading in the Company’s shares or that such transition will occur.
+The Company also announced that it has applied to the TSX Venture Exchange (the "TSX-V") to list the Company’s common shares.
+While the Company anticipates that its application with the TSX-V will be processed within 30 to 60 days, there is no guarantee that the TSX-V will approve the listing.

-The delisting of the Company’s common shares does not impact the Company’s continued business operations or services to its customers across North America.
-“We remain focused on supporting our customers and working with our stakeholders and dedicated employees as we move forward through the process,” said Scott Gahn, Just Energy’s President and Chief Executive Officer.
+The changes to the markets on which the Company’s common shares trade do not impact the Company’s continued business operations or services to its customers across North America.

 About Just Energy Group Inc.